Cliffs of moher facts

 The cliffs are made up of different types of rock.
-The cliffs and the Burren region are a UNESCO Global Geo Park.
+The cliffs and the Burren region are an UNESCO Global Geo Park.
 The area gets its name from a ruined fort ”Mothar” which was destroyed in the Napoleonic wars period in the 1800s.
-The word Mothar in old Irish means the ruin of fort.
+The word Mothar in old Irish means the ruin of a fort.

 There are plans to draw up a 20-year strategy for the Cliffs of Moher with further development of amenities at the centre.
 The visitor centre collects around 63 tonnes of waste each year, 54% of that is recycled.
-The food and compostable waste is collected separately.
+The food and compostable waste are collected separately.

 The cliffs have been affected by erosion over the years, and this has caused some areas to collapse.
 The full effect of the erosion is evident with the sea stack visible on the ocean, it shows the amount of erosion over the years, truly amazing.

 Unesco Geo Park

 The Cliffs of Moher and the Burren is an important Geo Park sites.
 The area was awarded Global Geopark status in 2011, and in 2015 the area became a UNESCO designation.
 The area is littered with geological features.
 There is a network overseeing tourism in the region, and conservation plans.
 Education drives are also at work in the area.

 Special Protected Area

 The cliffs are a SPA covered by EU and Irish law.
 The region is an important bird area with Puffins, Razorbill and Fulmar all inhabiting the area.
 There are 30,000 birds found in the area every year.
 There is a large colony of the famous Puffin bird in the cliffs area.
 There are 20 different species of nesting birds in inhibiting the area.
 The area is an important breeding area for birds.